rehierl/node-tree-outliner/1-3-hierarchies/1-4-characteristic-element.md

 **CLARIFICATION**
 Any characteristic element (CE) is unique to its characteristic subset (CSS) and therefore also unique to the parent set of its CSS.
-That is, because any CSS is disjoint to any other CSS.
+That is because any CSS is disjoint to any other CSS.

 * `CSS-to-CE` is a `1:N` relationship.